About Cost Transfers

 Cost transfers are the reassignment of expenses to or from sponsored projects after initially being charged to a separate funding source.
 This is accomplished by processing payroll adjustments and journal entries that involve sponsored projects.

-There are two types of cost transfers processed by Research Accounting, salary transfers and general expense (non-salary) transfers.
+There are two types of cost transfers processed by Research Accounting, salary transfers (see the Salary Adjustment Policy) and general expense (non-salary) transfers (see the Non Salary Cost Transfer Policy).
 Initial charges by Service Centers are not considered cost transfers.

 Principal Investigators and Department Administrators should ensure charges to sponsored projects are accurate and in accordance with direct charging practices described in OMB Circular A-21 and university policy.
 On a monthly basis, the Department Administrator should run financial reports for each sponsored project using Boston University’s Grants Management (Distributed) Reports, which are found in the “Reporting” tab of the BUWorks Central Portal.
 The administrator should work with the PI to review these reports to identify legitimate errors.